golemfactory/golem-architecture/gaps/gap-16_golem_compose/gap-16_golem_compose.md

 ### GAOM state persistence
 The _engine_ persists the state of GAOM after the state of the model changes.
 #### File persistence
-The GAOM state can be persisted to a local or remote file (_protocols?_)
+The GAOM state can be persisted to a local or remote file.
 #### Distributed storage
-The GAOM state can be persisted to a distributed storage system (IPFS?
-Golem native?)
+The GAOM state can be persisted to a distributed storage system (choice of storage options to be selected for implementation).

 ### GAOM state synchronization
 The _engine_ is able to load a persisted state of GAOM and reconcile its content versus actual state of Activities on Golem network.
 This reconciliation is required eg. when the _engine_ is disconnected from the network (goes _offline_) and then is reconnected to resume control over the Golem application.